AtilioA/AlertaDoTesouro/README.md

 6. Start the server with `yarn dev:server`.

 ## Front-end

+\* Note that the front-end is not finished

 1. Access the `web/` directory with your terminal.
 Install all front-end dependencies with `npm install` or `yarn`.